-- At the top of the list is Gesture navigation — Android 10’s new system.
+- At the top of the list is Gesture Navigation — Android 10’s new system.
 Tap this option to turn it on.
 To turn it back off, just tap one of the other options in the same menu.

-How to use Android 10’s new gesture navigation
+How to use Android 10’s gesture navigation

 So you’ve decided to try out the new gesture navigation method, but all of your familiar buttons have disappeared, and you have no idea how to control your phone anymore.
 Don’t worry, we’ve collated all the useful gestures you need to know.